Vatican to shine light on Amazon's indigenous communities - Journal du Cameroun

 The run-up to the three-week synod, or assembly, saw some 260 events held in the Amazon region involving 80,000 people, in a bid to give the local populations a voice in the document.

-It comes just as Brazilian President Jair Bolsonaro, a climate-change sceptic, told to the United Nations that the world’s media were lying about the Amazon, and attacked indigenous leaders as tools of foreign governments.
+Sunday’s gathering comes as Brazilian President Jair Bolsonaro, a climate-change sceptic, told the United Nations that the world’s media were lying about the Amazon, and attacked indigenous leaders as tools of foreign governments.

 In his 2015 encyclical on ecology and climate change “Laudato Si”, Francis denounced the destruction of the Amazonian rainforest in the name of “enormous international economic interests”.